Rasquin/cookbook/README.md

 Data Centric Development Milestone Project.
 This consist of a data-driven web application.
 The  backend code and frontend form allow users to access, add, edit, store and delete cooking recipes, types of categories and cuisines.
+This cookbook will grow up as the users introduce new data.

 This project is deployed at [Heroku](https://monicas-cookbook.herokuapp.com/)